andr-nau/anagrams-languages-compare/README.md

 Russian dictionaries are from http://www.speakrus.ru/ (free for non-commercial use).

-Ukrainian dictionary found in https://github.com/brown-uk/dict_uk and has Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Ukrainian dictionary are found in project  https://github.com/brown-uk/dict_uk and has Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 German, French small, and English small dictionaries were found in open access (http://www.gwicks.net/dictionaries.htm).